Poverty: Global prevalence

 In Sub-Saharan Africa extreme poverty went up from 41% in 1981 to 46% in 2001, which combined with growing population increased the number of people living in extreme poverty from 231 million to 318 million.
-Statistics of 2018 shows population living in extreme conditions has declined by more than 1 billion in the last 25 years.
+Statistics of 2018 show population living in extreme conditions has declined by more than 1 billion in the last 25 years.
 As per the report published by the world bank on 19 September 2018 world poverty falls below 750 million.

 In the early 1990s some of the transition economies of Central and Eastern Europe and Central Asia experienced a sharp drop in income.
 The collapse of the Soviet Union resulted in large declines in GDP per capita, of about 30 to 35% between 1990 and the through year of 1998 (when it was at its minimum).
 As a result, poverty rates tripled, excess mortality increased, and life expectancy declined.
-Russian President Boris Yeltsin's IMF-backed rapid privatization and austerity policies resulted in unemployment rising to double digits and half the Russian population falling into destitution by the early to mid 1990s.
+Russian president Boris Yeltsin's IMF-backed rapid privatization and austerity policies resulted in unemployment rising to double digits and half the Russian population falling into destitution by the early to mid 1990s.
 By 1999, during the peak of the poverty crisis, 191 million people were living on less than $5.50 a day.
 In subsequent years as per capita incomes recovered the poverty rate dropped from 31.4% of the population to 19.6%.
 The average post-communist country had returned to 1989 levels of per-capita GDP by 2005, although as of 2015 some are still far behind that.
 According to the World Bank in 2014, around 80 million people were still living on less than $5.00 a day.

 World Bank data shows that the percentage of the population living in households with consumption or income per person below the poverty line has decreased in each region of the world except Middle East and North Africa since 1990:

 In July 2023, a group of over 200 economists from 67 countries, including Jayati Ghosh, Joseph Stiglitz and Thomas Piketty, sent a letter to the United Nations secretary general António Guterres and World Bank president Ajay Banga warning that "extreme poverty and extreme wealth have risen sharply and simultaneously for the first time in 25 years."
 In 2024, Oxfam reported that roughly five billion people have become poorer since 2020 and warned that current trends could postpone global poverty eradication for 229 years.